Measuring growth and convergence at the mesoscale: Discussion

-Six stylized facts emerge from the analysis. \textbf{(1)} ~Global convergence rates are modulated by the spatial aggregation of recorded growth.
-Trends such as urbanization and other mechanisms point at FUAs as meaningful unit of analysis. \textbf{(2)}~Classical poverty traps receive no empirical support at the urban scale.
+Three stylized facts emerge from the analysis. \textbf{(1)}~Global convergence rates are modulated by the spatial aggregation of recorded growth.
+Holding the underlying GDP data fixed, the estimated convergence coefficient changes systematically with the unit of analysis; administrative units cluster near zero while FUAs exhibit a discrete jump.
+Trends such as urbanization and other mechanisms point at FUAs as a meaningful unit of analysis. \textbf{(2)}~Classical poverty traps receive no empirical support at the urban scale.
 Low-income FUAs do not exhibit the negative or insufficient growth rates required to sustain a stable low-income equilibrium.
 The transition curve implies positive expected growth throughout the income distribution.
-Whatever generates persistent urban poverty, it is not the capital-threshold mechanism emphasised in canonical models—persistent divergence must arise from another factor rather than accumulation constraints. \textbf{(3)}~While Capability accumulation on a national level exhibits the established inverted U-shape, subnational level capability accumulation increases with existing capability levels.
-This implies conditioned convergence of capabilities across countries and divergence within countries.
-This might not result in GDP per capita divergence within countries -- due to a shared labor market and Baumol effect -- but in the concentration of capabilities, opportunities, and human capital. \textbf{(4)}~Capability upgrading follows a J-curve dynamic.
-Increases in national ECI are associated with temporary growth slowdowns in the FUAs of that country, followed by acceleration in subsequent periods.
-This pattern suggests that absorbing new productive knowledge requires costly reallocation and learning—transitional costs that are predictable and systematic rather than idiosyncratic.
-Even if treatment and measurement match at ADM1 level, the effect remains strongest when measured in FUAs contained by the respective region. \textbf{(5)}~Inequality is increasingly a within-country and within-FUA phenomenon.
-The between-country share of global income variance has declined steadily since the early 1990s while the within-country share has risen -- across all spatial aggregations.
-Moreover, richer urban areas exhibit more wealth inequality within than between their urban systems.
-Inequality is not only shifting inward geographically; it is concentrating within the cities that drive national growth, highlighting the importance of asset- and productivity-based inequality metrics at the urban scale. \textbf{(6)}~FUAs are spatially interdependent.
-Growth rates exhibit significant spatial correlation that decays with distance, implying that cities are neither independent observations nor closed systems (see Fig. \ref{fig:spatial_decay} in SI).
-They are embedded in regional and global networks through which shocks, knowledge, and resources flow.
-Any complete account of urban growth dynamics must incorporate this spatial structure.\\
+Whatever generates persistent urban poverty, it is not the capital-threshold mechanism emphasised in canonical models—persistent divergence must arise from another factor rather than accumulation constraints. \textbf{(3)}~Inequality is increasingly a within-country and within-FUA phenomenon.
+The between-country share of global income variance has declined steadily since the early 1990s while the within-country share has risen -- across all spatial aggregations (this is a statement about the temporal trend in the GDP variance decomposition; in levels, between-country differences still account for the majority of variance at the FUA scale, Section 4.1).
+Moreover, the RWI results suggest that richer urban areas exhibit more wealth inequality.
+Inequality is not only shifting inward geographically; it is concentrating within the cities that drive national growth, highlighting the importance of asset- and productivity-based inequality metrics at the urban scale.\\